MYCO Morning is BACK! Pre-sale now on!

 The Complete Guide to Magnesium: Forms, Absorption, Timing & Benefits

 Magnesium glycinate is magnesium bound to the amino acid glycine.
+This pairing is particularly gentle on digestion and has calming properties that can help prepare the body for rest.

-Why glycinate is often preferred for sleep:
+Why it’s good for sleep:

 • High bioavailability